 - They didn’t run out because most people were ordering the strongest beer or beers called something like Ginger Tosser! (excuse the language)

 - The more beer for me the better

 I also drank some Adnams and Proper Job which I knew where wheat free and the stomach is calm with no adverse reactions so I know I didn’t get wheated.
-I also sneaked in a very tasty perry when no one was watching and I was on a mooch searching for anything freefrom or gluten free.
+I also sneaked in a very tasty Pear Cider Perry when no one was watching and I was on a mooch searching for anything freefrom or gluten free.
 I searched in vain unless you count the soap and the crisps, and and the Stringers Plan B, did I mention the Stringers Plan B?

 Here are my top tips for next time:

 - Book online to save money – It costs £10 to book before going or £12 on the door – you also get a free programme when you book online. £2 if you buy on the night.
 It doesn’t sound like much of a saving but when you consider you pay for your travel to get there, you pay to get in, you pay for a glass, then you pay for the beer it does add up.

 - Buy a pint glass – even if you want to drink halves.
 I stuck to half pint measures all night so I bought a half pint glass.
 Now this seemed the sensible thing to do however it cost the same price as a pint glass and meant that when I wanted to buy a bottled beer, having checked there was no wheat in it, I didn’t have a glass big enough to fit all the beer in and I was not allowed to leave the stand with the bottle!
 Something about fights and glassing.
 You hire the glass so you can get your money back when you leave if you manage not to break it!

 - Try a third – you could also try a third of a pink for a bout £1 a time which was much cheaper and meant you could try more different beers I guess but when you’ve queued to get served buying a third of a pint seemed crazy…